Automattic/developer/readme.txt

 The plugin will help you optimize your development environment by making sure that you have all the essential tools and plugins installed and available.

+We would like to thank Ejner Galaz for lettign us use the `developer` slug in the WordPress plugin repository.

 == Installation ==

 1. Upload the `developer` folder to your plugins directory (e.g. `/wp-content/plugins/`)